ztzhu1/CMU-15-445-F22/README.md

 2. Trying to add locks under the protection of a global lock, which makes program run like the single-thread version.
 This won't examine synchronization and exclusion, but can help us reduce deadlock.
-3. Delete global lock to run the genuine multi-thread program.
+3. Deleting global lock to run the genuine multi-thread program.

-# Official Documents
+# Official Document

 <img src="logo/bustub-whiteborder.svg" alt="BusTub Logo" height="200">